 Here for You Grief Care Package Review

-Here’s a brief rundown of each item that comes in The Sweetbriar care basket.
+Here’s a brief rundown of each item that came in the care package.

 Thick, sturdy paper plates, 20 count, made from plants.
 We almost immediately had one of “those” days that people with chronic conditions understand, and we used the paper plates.
 Very handy, and they worked like any old (nice-quality) paper plates.